raihansyahdean/ppl-jduar/README.md

 ### Hello
 Simple hello world app.

+### Crossroads
+Main app to control program flow between frontend API and dummy of XQ's API.

 ### Enhancer
 App to make image enhancements.
 Will include image compression and enhancing of images received from frontend.